MakroBoard/MakroBoard/README.md

 - [Dotnet 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your OS
 - [flutter](https://flutter.dev/docs/get-started/install) for your OS

+### Optioal: Vscode Plugins

+- dart-code.dart-code
+- luanpotter.dart-import
+- dart-code.flutter
+- nash.awesome-flutter-snippets
+- ms-dotnettools.csharp

+You can install them with:

+    code --install-extension dart-code.dart-code && \
+    code --install-extension luanpotter.dart-import && \
+    code --install-extension dart-code.flutter && \
+    code --install-extension nash.awesome-flutter-snippets && \
+    code --install-extension ms-dotnettools.csharp

 ### Building and starting the application

+We recommend to open 2 instances of vscode, one in the root directory of the project and one in the makro_board_client directory.

-- go to the makro_board_client folder and run `flutter pub get`
+- to install the flutter dependencies go to the makro_board_client folder and run `flutter pub get`
+- to install the dotnet dependencies go to the projects root folder and run `dotnet restore`

-- go to the makro_board_client folder and run `flutter run` to start the frontend
+- to run the client, go to the makro_board_client folder and run `flutter run` or if you have the vscode plugins open the instance where the makro_board_client directory is opened, open the `lib/main.dart' and press F5

-- in vscode / visual studio you can now just hit F5 or use the build tasks to start the backend
+- to run the host you can now just hit F5 or use the build tasks in the vscode / visual studio instance where your root project directory is opened to start the backend
-- you can also use the shell `dotnet build` or `dotnet publish` in the root of the repo to start the backend
+- you can also use the shell `dotnet build` or `dotnet publish` in the root of the project to start the backend

 ### Building the documentation